Board: /trv/

 - High Taxes if one were to live here.

 Is it worth going to Florence tomorrow?
 Is it worth moving to Verona?
 For context, I am white with blue eyes.
-Is china actually good for travelling or is it just china spreading propaganda again? >41 single male
+Why haven't you visited one of the oldest cities in the world and the cultural heart of South Asia, anon? >41 single male

 >3 weeks leave